A very basic question...

 > flame-worthy question, so please don't hurt me, I'm just a beginner...

-> very small, 12 seats, network.
+> a very small, 12 seats, network.
 The DNS server just needs to be

 > authoritative for the internal network and then it should forward